 - Local Conservation Commissions, Planning Boards, MasDEP (in a back-up capacity), concerned citizens, and citizen organizations like TRWA all have a role to be vigilant to save what we love.
-Of the four challenges mentioned in item I poor regulation and design of new development is potentially the hardest challenge to deal with and the one that will require constant effort in a watershed with development growing as quickly as ours.
+Of the challenges mentioned abve poor regulation and design of new development is potentially the hardest challenge to deal with and the one that will require constant effort in a watershed with development growing as quickly as ours.

-Working together cooperatively on watershed stewardship we will enjoy the ecological, recreational and economic benefits of a healthier Taunton River Watershed!
+Working together cooperatively on watershed stewardship we can enjoy the ecological, recreational and economic benefits of a healthy Taunton River Watershed!